 How can you help?

 Create – Create an event and have it added to the PWD calendar! provide!
 Online event registration will open on June 1.
-We will accept event plans at any time – but after August 14, we can’t add your event to our print materials.
-The sooner you submit your event, the more publicity we can provide!
+We will accept event plans at any time – but after August 15, we can’t add your event to our printed program for Peace Week.

 Plan – The PWD Steering Committee can always use more brainpower!
-We’re meeting weekly until September 18.
-Email firstname.lastname@example.org to receive meeting invitations, agendas, and minutes.
+Email email@example.com to receive meeting invitations, agendas, and minutes.
 The meeting calendar is here.

 Give – The Movement for a Culture of Peace is grateful for the outpouring of support for Peace Week Delaware – but many of the things we’d like to do depend upon receiving additional funds.
 If you, your organization, or group would like to financially support Peace Week Delaware, please visit our Support page.